 Couldn't load pickup availability

 Need ideas?
 Look at how our friend @certified.creole.bbq made his Dry Aged Porterhouse

 Description of Porterhouse Steak (45+ Days Dry Aged) | USDA Prime

 Our Porterhouse steak is a steak worth bragging about.
 Perfect texture, flavor and marbling on every single one of them.

-There are only a few ways to make perfect better.. and we think Dry Aging is one of them as it adds even more tenderness and the distinct roasted, nutty flavor of a properly dry-aged steak.
+There are only a few ways to make perfect better and we think dry aging is one of them.
+It adds even more tenderness and the distinct roasted, nutty flavor of a properly dry-aged steak.

 OUR G1 CERTIFIED USDA PRIME PORTERHOUSE IS BEST IN CLASS

 Our USDA Prime Porterhouse is the best Angus beef has to offer.
 This means you will always get beef with moderate marbling, grade "A' maturity and it is sourced specifically from a couple specific farms in the MidWest.
 Our Porterhouses are Dry Aged for about 15 days and then WET aged for 30+ days.

 ABOUT OUR DRY AGED STEAKS